rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >Title proper: <CITE>America, America, God shed his grace on thee and crown thy good with brotherhood</CITE>
 >(*Source of information reads*: ...
 America, America, God shed his grace on thee and crown thy good with brotherhood...)

-<a name="0.4.35.2">0.4.35.2</a> **Alternative rule**.
-Ellipses present in the source may be retained if considered important for meaning, clarity, or identification.
+<a name="0.4.35.2">0.4.35.2</a> *Optionally*, ellipses present in the source may be retained if considered important for meaning, clarity, or identification.
 If retained, make an explanatory note.

 >Example:
 >Title proper: <CITE>...it felt like i knew you...</CITE>